 1. Google released its own ChatGPT alternative, Gemini, in 2024 — it’s the first model to outperform human experts on MMLU (Massive Multitask Language Understanding).
 (Google)

-4. As of March 2025, ChatGPT has 400 million weekly active users, including 15.5 million Plus subscribers and 1.5 million enterprise customers.
+4. ChatGPT has 800 million weekly active users, including 15.5 million Plus subscribers and 1.5 million enterprise customers.
 (NerdyNav)

 5. The United States leads ChatGPT adoption with approximately 70 million monthly active users, representing about 19.01% of ChatGPT’s global user base.
 (NerdyNav)

-6. ChatGPT accounts for 62.5% of the AI assistant market, establishing itself as the dominant player with its 400 million weekly active users.
+6. ChatGPT accounts for an estimated 62.5% of the AI assistant market, establishing itself as the dominant player in the space.
 (NerdyNav)

 8. Unlike many other text-to-text AI language models, LamDA was trained on dialogue.
 (Universidad Pontificia Comillas, Madrid)